amw-zero/concerning_quality/_posts/2021-11-26-refinement.md

 # Program Equivalence and Simplicity

-My point in introducing and comparing refactoring and refinement is to comment on the perceived complexity of software systems.
+My point in bringing up refinement is to comment on the perceived complexity of software systems.
 It seems to me that we often think that systems are fundamentally simple at their core, but somehow we still get bogged down with all of the implementation details in bringing that simple behavior to life.
-I think the idea of abstraction level can help with this - the essence of the behavior is not the code, but a higher level specification that exists at the level of the problem domain.
-Refactoring is then a way to transform this specification into an implementation that has an industrial-strength architecture, and refinement provides a better framework for verifying that this transformation is actually correct than conventional testing methods.
+I think the idea of abstraction level that refinement provides can help with this - the essence of the behavior is not the code, but a higher level specification that exists at the level of the problem domain.
+Refinement is then a way to transform this specification into an implementation that has an industrial-strength architecture, providing a framework for verifying that this transformation is actually correct.

 When I hear people say "well, this is just a CRUD app," this is what I think is behind that statement.
 We know that the behavior underlying a multi-process application is simpler than the code that we have to write to support that behavior in the system.
 The definition of `place_order` is vastly simpler than `place_order_http`, because it is reduced to the essential components in the problem domain, and nothing more.
 Simply introducing a client-server architecture into this application means we have to think about data serialization, something completely unrelated to bakers, bakeries, or biscuits.

 The reason I'm so interested in refinement from this angle is that I believe the conventional methods of achieving this separation of abstraction layers fail us.
 Things like hexagonal / onion / layered architecture aim to separate high-level behavior from implementation choices, but at the cost of verbose and difficult code.
 Test suites rarely live up to the promise of supporting radical refactors without modification.
 Frameworks just mash all of the technical concerns together rather than expose this simple kernel of behavior underneath a complex technical system.

 Refinement offers a way to encode the most important part of the system, the abstract specification, and tie it to the final implementation.
 This offers a new way of thinking about programming methodology that I think is really promising.
-Of course, it's probably no silver bullet, but there are a growing number of successful case studies using this method such as:
+Of course, it's no silver bullet, and the effort to fully prove the refinement of an entire system has been shown to be quite large.
+But there are a growing number of successful case studies using this method such as:

 * The aforementioned [sel4 project](https://sel4.systems/).
 Their whole verification effort is based on refinement of an abstract specification.
 * [Fiat](https://plv.csail.mit.edu/fiat/) which compiles high level specifications to effcient implementations along with a proof of refinement.